dhanwin247/DBMS-simple-e-commerce-website/README.md

 # eCom

-An e-commerce platform created using Django.
+An e-commerce platform created using Django as a mini-project for the DBMS course.

 ## Dependencies
 - Django (3.0.7)